top of page

 Jute imitation silk

-Where Does Jute Grow in the World? jute origin
+The Origins of Jute - Where Does Jute Grow in the World? jute origin

 Today, the world’s largest producers of jute are India, Bangladesh, China, and Thailand.
 West Bengal, India, produces over 50% of the global raw jute supply and jute merchandise.
 That’s where we at HeyJute™ obtain our supply! jute origin